yumium/tech_notes/GitGood/A gentle introduction to git.md

 - `.gitignore`: [specify](https://git-scm.com/docs/gitignore) intentionally untracked files to ignore
 - `git cherry-pick <commitSHA>`: Apply changes in that commit to current branch and commits it, this allows change applied from any arbitrary commit in any order.

+## Merging vs. Rebasing

+- Merging (3-way merge) merges the 2 diffs (current branch and other branch) against their common ancestor.
+This operation is non-destructive (original commits are kept as is) but a new merge node is created.
+- Rebasing solves the same problem of 3-way merge, but it doesn't create a new merge node.
+However, the entire history is changed (invasive operation) and this is a problem if the rebasing branch is public (your branch will fall out of track of others
+- Rule of thumb is to use merge on public branches and when base branch isn't super active (so no introduction of many merge nodes).
+Use rebasing otherwise, also good to clean up commit history.

 # Selected topics

 ## Submodules